key-networks/ztncui/README.md

       ln -s /etc/letsencrypt/live/[network_controller_fqdn]/privkey.pem
       ```

+      d.
+Take note of the options for renewing Letsencrypt certificates and implement an appropriate strategy.

 ###### Test HTTPS access
 Once you have a certificate at `etc/tls/fullchain.pem` and private key at `etc/tls/privkey.pem`, you should be able to access ztncui over HTTPS on the port specified by HTTPS_PORT.